 Kelly is hoping to identify areas that baby hammerhead sharks prefer and possibly use as nurseries so that she can help develop management plans to protect these havens.
 Young scalloped hammerhead sharks are caught in alarming numbers at certain times of the year off the Caribbean island of Trinidad, where murky waters mean lots of nutrients and abundant marine life.
 The team will spend their time catching sharks to age, sex, measure, and tag them before taking a genetic sample and releasing them.
 They will track movement patterns, site fidelity, growth rates, home ranges, and mortality rates of the species.

 As an assistant professor at the University of Trinidad and Tobago, I have been doing research in the Caribbean on threatened and introduced marine fish, coastal habitats (including seagrasses, coral reefs and mangroves) and their associated fauna, and reef fish health for the past seven years.
 Prior to this I worked on similar projects in the Gulf of Mexico and the north-western Atlantic for Florida State University and several state agencies in Florida.
 Combined, I have almost 20 years of experience working on fish in the central western Atlantic region.
 My interest in sharks began during a course at...

-To identify the location of nursery areas for scalloped hammerheads around the island of Trinidad and understand their characteristics and temporal usage so proper management measures can be developed, and to determine how these nurseries contribute to the local and regional population to understand the broader implications of the fishery.
+To identify the location of nursery areas for scalloped hammerhead sharks around the island of Trinidad and understand their characteristics and temporal usage so proper management measures can be developed; and to determine how these nurseries contribute to the local and regional population to understand the broader implications of the fishery.

-Scalloped hammerheads are considered critically endangered globally and yet an intense fishery for them exists in Trinidad that primarily targets young-of-year and small juveniles.
-Juveniles are also caught as bycatch in gillnets targeting other fisheries species.
-If juveniles are not allowed to reach maturity and reproduce before they are harvested it has dire implications for sustaining and rebuilding populations, especially for a species with low reproductive rates and on the verge of extinction.
+Scalloped hammerheads are considered Critically Endangered globally and yet an intense fishery for them exists in Trinidad, which targets primarily young-of-year and small juveniles.
+Juveniles are also taken as by-catch in gill nets targeting other fish species.
+If juveniles are not allowed to reach maturity and reproduce before they are harvested, the implications for sustaining and rebuilding populations are dire, especially for a species with a low reproductive rate and on the verge of extinction.